 Written by Emma Thompson, who also stars in the titular role, Nanny McPhee is a story of a widowed father of 7 unruly children.
 Adapted from the book Nurse Matilda, and released in 2005 with a running time of 97 minutes with a PG certificate.
-The film also stars Colin Firth and Angela Lansbury. in 2010, the sequel Nanny McPhee and the big bang was released.
+The film also stars Colin Firth and Angela Lansbury.

-The film was co-produced by Working Title Films, who also produced Love Actually.
+Director Kirk Jones took the helm and the film was co-produced by Working Title Films, who also produced Love Actually.
 So it’s no surprise that they reunited Emma Thompson, Colin Firth, Adam Godley and Thomas Brodie-Sangster (who played Sam).

 Nanny McPhee Reviews: